propcred/aboutus/README.md

 # aboutus
-PropCred Australia is a proptech company using machine learning, Algorithms and deep property expertise to help Aussie Home Buyers with high quality Property analysis on-demand
+PropCred Australia is a proptech company using machine learning, Algorithms and deep property expertise to help Aussie Home Buyers with high quality Property analysis on-demand.
+Check the product at www.propcred.com